Review: Capital One Lounge at JFK, New York

 Three-bean salad and Mediterranean salad

-I wasn’t expecting a whole lot in the food department because that’s not what United does well at their Club Lounges.
+I wasn’t expecting much in the food department because that’s not what United does well at their Club Lounges.
 They don’t really offer the hot meals you would find at Centurion Lounge and certainly not the variety you would find at their upscale Polaris Lounge.
-This lounge had a variety of cheeses, veggies, three bean salad, and a Mediterranean style salad.
-The cheese was okay at best and the three-bean salad was average.
-They also had hot broccoli-cheddar soup that was delicious.
-But let’s be honest, it’s really hard to mess up broccoli-cheddar soup.
-If they had done that, food should be canceled at their Club Lounges.
+This lounge had a variety of cheeses, veggies, three-bean salads, and a Mediterranean-style salad.
+The cheese was okay at best, and the three-bean salad was average.
+They also had delicious hot broccoli-cheddar soup.
+But honestly, it’s really hard to mess up broccoli-cheddar soup.
+Food should be canceled at their Club Lounges if they have done that.

 If you wanted snacks, they had a decent variety of salty and sweet.